danodic-dev/jao-specification/README.md

 }
 ```

-Each layer inside the list of layers has to represent a data file.
+Each layer inside the list of layers has to represent soem kind of entity.
 An example is an image (like a `.png` file), but that can be anything: images, sounds and even pure event-control layers.
 This is up to the implementation library to define.

 Also, a data type specification can carry a list of attributes to define the overall behavior of a data type.
-For example, if you data type is something that carries an image (like a `sprite` or `animation`), you may want an attribute to define the file path of the file to be used (see examples below).
+For example, if your data type is something that carries an image (like a `sprite` or `animation`), you may want an attribute to define the file path of the file to be used (see examples below).
 The defition of attributes is up to the implementation, there is no standard or specification about it.

 ### Events
-Each layer carries a list of events and it can have zero or more events in this list.
+Each layer carries a list of events, it can have zero or more events in this list.
 ```
 "events": [
    {